roblouie/structjs/readme.md

 # StructJS

-StructJS aims to create a C-like struct type to make working with binary files easier.
-It also tries to be as simple as possible and make good use existing file access features of JavaScript like [DataView](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView).

 Struct makes it easy to both read and modify ANY file of ANY type, provided you know how that file is **struct**ured.

+StructJS provides a C style struct type to make reading and editing binary files easier.
+It's also small (6kb minified) and has no external dependencies.

 ## Installation